ggfisher/hello-world/midterm_2.md

 ###__Finding the Closure Set of Attributes__

 Being able to find the the closure of a set of attributes is an important step in finding the candidate keys of a relation.
-Find the closure of (AB)<sup>+</sup> in the following relation:
+We begin by finding the closure of (AB)<sup>+</sup> in the following relation:

 R(ABCDEF)